Skip to main content

 1. Can root cover-up make my hair fall out?

-No, root cover-ups do not cause hair loss.
-However, excessive buildup on the scalp from sprays or powders can weaken hair roots over time if not washed properly.
+No. It does not cause hair loss.
+However, build-up can block follicles over time if not washed properly.

 2. How long does root cover-up last?

-• Sprays & Powders: Until your next shampoo.
+• Sprays & Powders: Until your next wash

-3. Can I use root cover-up on colored or bleached hair?
+3. Can I use root cover-up on coloured or bleached hair?

 4. Is root cover-up safe for sensitive scalps?